Another cleaner, aviation officer among 3 more workers at Changi Airport to test positive for COVID-19

 The man was also fully vaccinated, having received his first dose of COVID-19 vaccine on Jan 14, and the second dose on Feb 4.

 The three new cases linked to Changi Airport are among the seven COVID-19 cases reported in the community on Saturday.
-There were also seven imported cases reported on Saturday.
+There were also 13 imported cases reported on Saturday.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments